NYPD commander who took “Son of Sam” confession dead at 99

 “I am the Son of Sam,” Berkowitz replied.

-Keenan’s work on the “Son of Sam” case came near the end of a 37-year career with the police department.
+Keenan’s work on the case came near the end of a 37-year career with the police department.
 He announced his retirement five months later when a new commissioner took office and wanted to appoint his own top deputies.

-During World War II, Keenan as a lieutenant in the Army’s Counter Intelligence Corps.
+During World War II, Keenan was a lieutenant in the Army’s Counter Intelligence Corps.
 He landed on Utah Beach in the D-Day Invasion and participated in the Battle of the Bulge and the liberation of Paris.
 Author J.D.
 Salinger, who was writing “Catcher in the Rye” between battles, was in Keenan’s infantry division and became a lifelong friend.

-After leaving the NYPD, Keenan became Vice President for Operations at the New York Racing Association, the organization that operates the Belmont Park, Aqueduct and Saratoga thoroughbred horse tracks.
+After leaving the NYPD, Keenan became vice president for operations at the New York Racing Association, the organization that operates the Belmont Park, Aqueduct and Saratoga thoroughbred horse tracks.

 Keenan lived in Rockville Centre, on Long Island.
 He and his wife, Sara, were married for 73 years.
 Two of their three daughters preceded him in death.

 “Truly saddened to learn that former Chief of Detectives John Keenan has passed,” the current chief of detectives, Dermot Shea, tweeted Friday.
 “A life of epic heroism, he stormed Normandy on D-Day, fought in the Battle of the Bulge & later, as the NYPD Chief of D’s, took the confession from the Son of Sam.
-We salute you, sir. #FidelisAdMortem”
+We salute you, sir. #FidelisAdMortem.”

 Keenan’s leadership of the “Son of Sam” manhunt cemented his reputation as a tough, but tactical policeman.